United States Botanic Garden

 100 Maryland Ave SW, Washington, DC 20024 - United States

-Founded in 1820 and in continuous operation since 1850, the United States Botanic Garden (USBG) is the oldest continuously operating botanic garden in North America.
-The Garden informs visitors about the importance, value, and diversity of plants, as well as their aesthetic, cultural, economic, therapeutic and ecological significance.
+Founded in 1820, the United States Botanic Garden (USBG) is the oldest continuously operating botanic garden in North America.
+The Garden informs visitors about the importance, value, and diversity of plants, as well as their aesthetic, cultural, economic, therapeutic, and ecological significance.
 With more than a million visitors annually, the USBG strives to demonstrate and promote sustainable practices.
-The Garden is a living plant museum accredited by the American Alliance of Museums.
+The Garden is a living plant museum accredited by the American Alliance of Museums and Botanic Gardens Conservation International.